ilhanB/aws-projects-2025/flask-_01_02_Jinja_Template/README.md

 ## Part 4 - Run the Hello World App on EC2 Instance

-- Launch an Amazon EC2 instance using the Amazon Linux 2 AMI with security group allowing SSH (Port 22) and HTTP (Port 80) connections.
+- Launch an Amazon EC2 instance using the Amazon Linux 2023 AMI with security group allowing SSH (Port 22), HTTP (Port 80), Port (8081) connections.

 - Connect to your instance with SSH.